|

 Simocybe

-Simocybe serrulata NY - the only Simocybe confirmed by DNA from the PNW.
-It has serrulate (or at least frayed) gill edges.
-We have more than a dozen matching sequences from back east that are within 1% of each other and ours (a little more variation than the usual 0.5%).
-A couple sequences of Simocybe sumptuosa, said to be almost identical except for a lack of serrulate gill edges (and considered a synonym by some), fall within the same clade and are difficult but not impossible to distinguish by ITS DNA.
-Assuming these sequences are correctly labeled, it remains to be seen if the species will be considered the same or separated by gill serration.
-We need local collection with no gill fraying.
-Simocybe serrulata © Yi-Min Wang
+Simocybe serrulata NY (=Simocybe sumptuosa UK) - the only Simocybe confirmed by DNA from the PNW.
+It may have serrulate (or at least frayed) gill edges.
+We have more than a dozen matching sequences from back east that are within 1% of each other and ours (a little more variation than the usual 0.5%) that match the unpublished type.
+Sequences of Simocybe sumptuosa, including the type, also match.
+That species lacks the serrulate gill edges and is a newer synonym.
+This species may or may not have serrulate gill edges.
+Simocybe serrulata © Yi-Min Wang (2 images)

 Crepidotus

-DISTINCTIVE SPECIES (hairy species and/or clampless) Crepidotus calolepis EU (C. mollis misapplied) - with a gelatinous, peelable cap cuticle.
+DISTINCTIVE SPECIES (hairy species and/or clampless) Crepidotus calolepis EU (C. mollis misapplied) (=Crepidotus ochraceus OR) - with a gelatinous, peelable cap cuticle.
 No clamp connections and often with lots of brown hairs on the cap (most other species have a smooth cap).
 We have been erroneously calling this Crepidotus mollis for years.
 The error happened because Hesler and Smith placed more emphasis on microscopic differences than macroscopic ones, and they considered Crepidotus mollis (smooth to almost smooth-capped) and Crepidotus mollis var. calolepis (with many brown hairs) to be the same thing, as they were microscopically very similar, even though they looked very different.
 Since the hairy capped C. calolepis used to be a variety of C. mollis, they used the name C. mollis for both of them.
 So that's how our PNW collections of C. calolepis started being erroneously called C. mollis.
 It is now widely accepted that the two species are different and the genetics bears that out as they are quite distinct, and our DNA matches C. calolepis and not C. mollis.
 Ironically, if you use North American guidebooks, which usually repeat H&S' error, our mushroom will key out incorrectly to C. mollis, but if you use a European guidebook (which you're not supposed to do) where they acknowledge both species, you would key out to the correct species.
-Crepidotus fraxinicola NY/Crepidotus ochraceus OR - with subtle hairs, but still with a peelable cap cuticle.
-C. fraxinicola has smaller spores and a lack of incrustations on the cap hairs.
-C. ochraceus has larger spores and a total lack of brown pigment in the cap epicuticular hyphae.
-Local collections with both spore sizes have basically the same ITS, implying the spore size is variable and there may be only one species.
-If so, C. fraxinicola is the oldest name.
-However, east coast type area sequences differ from PNW sequences from 4-6 bp.
-There is no known way to differentiate east coast from local collections yet, but if they are different species, then C. ochraceus is the best name for local collections.
+Crepidotus ochraceus OR was described from a single collection, differing by having a smooth cap instead of a hairy one.
+The type sequence is the same as C. calolepis, so it was an aberrant collection.
+This is a cautionary tale against describing a species from a single collection.
+Crepidotus fraxinicola NY - with subtler (or no) hairs, but still with a peelable cap cuticle, differing by a lack of incrustations on the brown hyphae of the cap surface.
+East coast type area sequences differ from PNW sequences from 4-6 bp.
+There is no known way to differentiate east coast from local collections yet, but it is possible that our collections need a new name.
 Crepidotus sububer ID - like C. calolepis but with the gelatin extending a bit deeper into the cap.
 We'll need a type sequence or other collections to sequence to find out if this is really a distinct species.
-Crepidotus mollis var. cystidiosus WA - like C. calolepis with pleurocystidia.
+Crepidotus mollis var. cystidiosus WA - like C. calolepis but with pleurocystidia.
 We'll need a type sequence or other collections to sequence to find out if this deserves recognition as a distinct variety or species.
 If so, it will need a new name.
 Crepidotus calolepis © Yi-Min Wang, C. fraxinicola © Buck McAdoo

 Crepidotus crocophyllus OH - our other distinctly hairy brown species, lacking a gelatinous cap cuticle, this is the most colourful species we have, with yellow-orange cap and young gills.
 It has round spores.
 If the colours have faded, it can still be recognized by a bright orange KOH reaction.
 East coast sequences all differ from each other by 5 bp or so (a little less than 1%), and our two local sequences differ from each other by 1%, so there's some genetic variation in this species, but for now I'm assuming it's all one species.
 Crepidotus crocophyllus © Richard Morrison

 Crepidotus 'epibryus PNW01' - somewhat easy to recognize with a paler brown spore deposit than the other species, and a usually small (<2 cm) white cap that is usually rounder than other species' caps.
 The spores are often somewhat spindle shaped (fatter in the middle) or pip shaped (pointy on one end but round on the other like an apple seed).
 Clampless.
 Our two BC sequences that match each other are nothing like EU sequences claiming to be C. epibryus.
 C. herbarum NY and C. pubescens EU are similar species reported from the PNW, but some think they are both the same as C. epibryus.
 A second species could be here, because Hesler and Smith reported collections with a different spore size and shape that they called C. pubescens, so even though most folks now think their concept of C. pubescens is the same as C. epibryus, I would like collections with both spore sizes to verify how many species we have.
-Crepidotus subverrucisporus var. megalosporus CO -two EU sequences with this name suggest that C. subverrucisporus is related to the real C. epibryus, but not C. 'epibryus PNW01'.
+Crepidotus CA01 - this lookalike is actually a close relative of C. epibryus.
+Crepidotus subverrucisporus var. megalosporus CO (=Crepidotus hamulatus MI?) -two EU sequences with this name suggest that C. subverrucisporus is related to the real C. epibryus, but not C. 'epibryus PNW01'.
 The species has often been mistaken for C. epibryus, as it is also a small, round, white capped species.
-One WA sequenced collection that is in this part of the tree is small and round, but has a brown cap.
-It has the very large spores of var. megalosporus.
+Two WA sequenced collections that are in this part of the tree are small and round and have the very large spores of var. megalosporus.
+These sequences also match well with the type sequence of C. hamulatus.
+Smith described C. hamulatus MI from a single collection..
+He said it was distinct from C. subverrucisporus based on the fact that it was not white when young.
+His single collection could have been old and pigmented.
+There's no way he knew that it wasn't white when young.
+In our two collections, one is young and white, one is older and brown.
+They are exactly the same sequence in ITS1, and differ by 2 characters in ITS, one near the end.
+This shows the same genetic species probably can be white or brown at different stages, taking away Smith's sole reason for considering C. hamulatus a separate species.
+The size of C. hamulatus' spores are in between those of var. subverrucisporus and var. megalosporus.
+Also, both var. roseifolius and var. megalosporus have pink gills, but differ in spore size.
+None of the characters of gill colour, spore size, or cap colour seem to be informative by themselves, but intergrade.
+I think it's reasonable to assume C. hamulatus is a newer synonym of something in the C. subverrucisporus complex.
+If our local varieties turn out to need to be raised to species level from C. subverrucisporus, then we could use the name C. hamulatus.
+We still won't know that even after the types of our local varieties are sequenced, without an EU type sequence of the type variety.
 Crepidotus subverrucisporus var. subverrucisporus EU/var. roseifolius MI - Both the EU type variety and a MI variety roseifolius are reported from OR.
 They should still be looked for.
-Crepidotus 'epibryus PNW01' © Christian Schwarz, C. subverrucisporus var. megalosporus © Yi-Min Wang
+They have smaller spores than var. megalosporus, but one has pinkish gills.
+As discussed above, they may all be the same thing.
+Crepidotus 'epibryus PNW01' © Matthew Koons, C. CA01 © Daniel Morton, C. subverrucisporus var. megalosporus © Yi-Min Wang (2 images)

 Crepidotus cf versutus NY - dry, white hairy cap (white hairs), no clamp connections and large elliptical spores (7-11u long).
 Hesler and Smith never found this species in the PNW, but others have since reported it in BC, WA and ID.
 It's distinctive, so if it's here and not that rare, how did H&S miss it?
 We need sequences to see if this is really what people are finding, but we don't yet have any ITS sequences of this east coast species to compare to (but some LSU sequences suggest it is related to C. epibryus).